Category

 But coolest of all, Susan adopted a service dog and by holding his harness can walk unaided.
 He’s also super helpful if she falls.

-Susan’s response to what could me called a nightmarish situation, has been nothing less than spectacular.
+Susan’s response to what could be called a nightmarish situation, has been nothing less than spectacular.

 In Elizabeth Kübler-Ross’s five stages of grief – denial, anger, bargaining, depression and finally acceptance – getting to the stage of acceptance doesn’t mean loving what’s happened, it means calling a truce with grief and accepting the reality of the circumstances.

-But actually we can cycle through the stages in one minute like this: let’s say that I’ve been in maintenance for 16 years now and one evening I see my husband plow through a huge bowl of ice cream at 8 p.m.
+We can actually cycle through the stages of grief in one minute like this: let’s say that I’ve been in maintenance for 16 years now and one evening I see my husband plow through a huge bowl of ice cream at 8 p.m.
 In the space of a moment watch how I pass through the grief stages:

 Denial: He can sit next to me with ice cream.
 I’m fine.
 No biggie.
 Really.
 I’m fine.